ruby/reline/doc/for_users.md

 that allows you to type a command, get a response, type another command, get another response, and so on.

-A Reline application allows editing a partly-entered command by:
+A Reline application by default supports:

-- Moving the cursor within its text.
+- Commands for moving the cursor.
-- Deleting text.
-- Inserting text.
+- Commands for changing text.
-- "Killing" text (i.e., deleting and saving text).
-- "Yanking" text (i.e., inserting previously killed text).
+- Commands for killing and yanking.
+- Numeric arguments for certain commands (to specify repetition).
+- Certain miscellaneous commands.

-A Reline application may also support:
+A Reline application may support:

-- [Command history][command history]:
+- [Command completion][command completion] (if enabled).
-  a store of previously entered commands that may be retrieved, edited, and re-used.
-- [Command completion][command completion]:
+- [Command history][command history] (if enabled).
-  assistance in completing a partly-entered command, or in choosing among possible completions.

 ## Reline in Ruby

-Ruby itself uses Reline in these:
+Ruby itself uses Reline in these applications:

 - [irb][irb]: Interactive Ruby.
 - [debug][debug]: Ruby debugger.